When a neighbor’s supposedly-friendly pooch takes a bite out of your leg, you might want to brush it off and not make a scene.

 Because of the risk of these serious infections, it's vital that you clean the wound promptly and see a doctor as soon as possible.
 Massachusetts is a strict liability state for dog bites—this means the owner is always liable for the harm caused by their dog unless the victim was trespassing or abusing the animal.

 At Mahaney & Pappas, LLP, we've handled many dog bite claims.
-If you or a loved one had to get stitches or developed a serious infection after a dog bite, contact our legal team for help.
+If you or a loved one had to get stitches or developed a serious infection after a dog bite, contact our personal injury attorneys for help.
 We'll build a strong case to get the compensation you need now and for the future.